hueylincheng/RepData_PeerAssessment1/PA1_template.md

 ```
 #### The total number of rows with NAs is 2304.

+2. Strategy to replace NAs is: use the average steps taken in 5-minute interval.
-Replace NA in activity data frame with average/mean of the 5-minute interval
+Replace NA in activity data frame with average/mean steps taken in the 5-minute interval

 ```r
 ## Merge original data with 5-min interval average data